xamarin/WebSharp/PepperPlugin/readme.md

 Pre-requisites
 ---

+- [mono embedding](http://www.mono-project.com/docs/advanced/embedding/) is being used so an installation of [mono](http://www.mono-project.com/download/) needs to be installed.
+(Note: 32bit installation for right now)
+- nacl_sdk

-To compile the PepperPlugin solution the [nacl sdk](https://developer.chrome.com/native-client/sdk/download) is required to build the PepperPlugin solution.
+To compile the PepperPlugin solution the [nacl sdk](https://developer.chrome.com/native-client/sdk/download) is required.

-You can find the install instructions for windows here: https://developer.chrome.com/native-client/sdk/download#installing-the-sdk.
+You can find platform specific install instructions here: https://developer.chrome.com/native-client/sdk/download#installing-the-sdk.
 The install should be in the same directory level as the WebSharp checkout but not in it.

 ```